DarkEnergyProcessor/livesim2_async/docs/How_To_Setup.md

 3. Extract it somewhere and open command prompt in location where you extracted LOVE2D.

-4. Now, type `lovec <DEPLS2 folder>`.
-If it works correctly, you'll see DEPLS2 main menu.
+4. Now, type `lovec <livesim2 folder>`.
+If it works correctly, you'll see Live Simulator: 2 main menu.

 > `lovec` is available in LOVE2D v0.10.2 and later.
 It's not hard to create one for older version if you have VS command prompt.
 To create `lovec`, run `copy love.exe lovec.exe && editbin /SUBSYSTEM:CONSOLE lovec.exe` in VS command prompt.